XPhyro/scripts/README.md

     sudo make uninstall

 ## Usage
-See `man NAME` or `NAME -h`.
+See `man COMMAND`, `COMMAND -h` or `COMMAND --help`.
 Simple programs/scripts do not have man pages or help dialogs, either infer usage from their names, or see the source code.

 ## Notable Scripts and Utilities
 - [afgrep](src/c/util/core/afgrep.c): Like `grep -F`, but supports alignment and offset.
-See `afgrep -h`.
 - [bspwmpad](src/sh/bspwm/util/bspwmpad): Dynamic scratchpads for
   [bspwm](https://github.com/baskerville/bspwm).
 For optimum operation, include `seq 0 9 | while IFS= read -r i; do bspc rule -a "*:bspwmpad$i" state=floating hidden=true; done` in your `bspwmrc`. bspwm is not required for operation, but the script was designed with it in mind.
-See `bspwmpad -h`.
 There is also [dwmpad](src/sh/.archived/dwm/util/dwmpad).
 - [clplog](src/sh/daemon/clplog): Log clipboard history.
 - [clplogynk](src/sh/hotkey/clplogynk): Use `rofi` to yank an element from the clipboard history.
 - [contexec](src/sh/daemon/contexec): Continuously execute a file every time it is modified.
 This is especially useful if you are iteratively processing data using an interpreted or hot-compiled language.
-See `contexec -h`.
 - [eln](src/sh/ishell/eln): Batch edit or create symlinks.
 - [expandpath](src/c/util/core/expandpath.c): Like `wordexp`, but only expands `~`.
-  See `expandpath -h`.
 - [ffmw](src/sh/softwrapper/ffmw): `ffmpeg` wrapper for common actions.
-See `ffmw -h`.
 - [fmaps](src/c/util/core/fmaps.c): Map stdin per given key-value pairs.
-See `fmaps -h`.
 - [kdialog](src/sh/wrapper/kdialog): Wrapper for KDE's `kdialog` to trick applications into using `lf` as the file picker.
 - [latexstp](src/sh/daemon/latexstp): Basically `latexmk` but sucks less and is more minimal.
-See `latexstp -h`.
 - [mapexec](src/sh/util/mapexec): Open stdin in `$EDITOR` and execute commands against all, modified, unmodified or wiped lines synchronously or asynchronously.
 Basically [batch](https://github.com/alexherbo2/batch), but more versatile.
-See `mapexec -h`.
 - [maptouch](src/sh/udev/maptouch): Map touchscreen and stylus devices to the touch-enabled display.
 Best used in `.xinitrc` or as a `udev` rule.
-Here's an example rule for Microsoft Surface Pen EYU-000001: `ACTION=="change", KERNEL=="hid-0018:04F3:2C82.0002-battery", SUBSYSTEM=="power_supply", DRIVER=="", ENV{MAPTOUCH_ROOT_DEVNAME}="ELAN9008:00 04F3:2C82", ENV{XRH_EDP}="eDP-1", RUN+="/usr/local/bin/maptouch"`.
+Here's an example rule for Microsoft Surface Pen EYU-000001 and ASUS ROG Flow X13
+  GVE301RC: `ACTION=="change",
+  KERNEL=="hid-0018:04F3:2C82.0002-battery", SUBSYSTEM=="power_supply",
+  DRIVER=="", ENV{MAPTOUCH_ROOT_DEVNAME}="ELAN9008:00 04F3:2C82",
+  ENV{XRH_EDP}="eDP-1", RUN+="/usr/local/bin/maptouch"`.